usvi/easy_multi_pxe/README.md

 Main roots:
 /opt/easy_multi_pxe/tftproot - Main TFTP root
-/opt/easy_multi_pxe/netbootassets - CIFS Netboot assets storage mount root, also configured in webservers
+/opt/easy_multi_pxe/netbootassets - CIFS Netboot assets storage mount root, also configured in webservers, THIS NEEDS TO BE MOUNTED TO CIFS!

 OS placeholder directories:
 (Examples, create manually what is needed and ALWAYS follow